origo-map/origo-documentation/content/controls.md

 `includeSearchableLayers` | whether to include searchable layers in query string or not.
 Defaults to false.
 `searchableDefault` | default value for searchable. 'always', true (searchable when visible) or false.
 Defaults to false.
 `hideWhenEmbedded` | if set to true, the control is not added when the map is embedded.
 Defaults to false.
+`queryType` | if set this value will be passed on as a parameter in the search request like '&t=valueOfQueryType'.

 #### Example search response